nasserahmad/AKS-Cluster-With-Demoapp-HelmChart/README.md

 #### Docker best practices to ensure security and performance.

   - Dont use docker image based on a full operating system image,extra binaries,large image size & longer download,security vulnerabilities
   - Use the smallest possible base image that fits your needs.
-No need full OS & eliminate extra binaries to improve performance.
+No need full OS & eliminate extra binaries for better performance.
   - Be very specific about the images and tags, to be more precise you can use image SHA256.
   - Use explicit and deterministic Docker base image tags.
   - Build & Install only what you need in production in the docker image